princed/grunt-csswring/README.md

 You can specify `true` or `false` to force that behaviour as you like.

 #### options.preserveHacks
-Type: `Boolean `
+Type: `Boolean|undefined`
 Default value: `undefined`

 Allows to preserve properties hacks like `*display: inline;`

+### options.removeAllComments
+Type: `Boolean|undefined`
+Default value: `undefined`

+By default, CSSWring keeps a comment that start with `/*!`.
+If you want to remove all comments, set option to `true`.

 #### options.report
-Choices: 'min', 'gzip' Default: 'min'
+Choices: `min`, `gzip`
+Default value: `min`
 Either report only minification result or report minification and gzip results.
-Using 'gzip' will make the task take 5-10x longer to complete.
+Using `gzip` will make the task take 5-10x longer to complete.

 ### Usage Examples